More filament notes

 - Keep PETG in sealed bags with fresh desiccant when not in use.

-- Reserve one PEI surface for PETG, and a separate surface for PLA.
+- Reserve one PEI surface for PETG and other hot sticky materials, and a separate surface for PLA.

 Contact and feedback